Concordium/concordium.github.io/source/shared/net/guides/deciding-wallet.rst

 **Mobile Wallet**: you’ll need an iPhone running iOS 13 or later or an Android phone running Android 8 or later.

 **Desktop Wallet**: you’ll need a computer running Windows, macOS or Linux, and you’ll need a Ledger Nano S. You’ll also have to run a node, and your computer must meet the hardware requirements for this.
-Go to the downloads page for more information.
+Go to the :ref:`downloads <downloads>` page for more information.

 Why do I need a Ledger hardware device to use the Desktop Wallet?
 ==================================================================